 Becoming Like a Lake - creating a larger container for our experience.

-‘How does it taste?’ the master asked.
+‘How does it taste?’ the old man asked.

 ‘Bitter,’ spat the apprentice.

-The master chuckled and asked the young man to take another handful of salt and follow him down to the lake.
+His teacher chuckled and asked the young man to take another handful of salt and follow him down to the lake.

 The two made their way there in silence.
-As they stood at the edge of the lake, the master instructed the apprentice to take the handful of salt and swirl it into the water.
+As they stood at the edge of the lake, the teacher instructed the apprentice to take the handful of salt and swirl it into the water.

 ‘Now,’ the old man said, ‘drink from the lake.’

 As the water dripped down the young man’s chin, the teacher asked, ‘How does it taste?’

 ‘Do you taste the salt?’ asked the teacher.